Best Medical Practice Loans for Dentists, Doctors, Optometrists, and Vets

 Doctors, dentists, and vets can get practice financing from PNC.
 Its lending options include term loans, lines of credit, and owner-occupied commercial real estate loans.
 Its loans range from $100,000 to $3 million, so you can feel confident that you have enough financing to cover whatever project comes your way.

 But financing is just one piece of what PNC offers practices; it also offers tons of expert advice and guidance through its resources for practices.
 PNC has a newsletter, a library of articles, and regular webinars—all sharing expertise on funding and running your practice.
 That kind of expertise means PNC can understand your practice’s needs and help you select the right funding (and other products) to help it grow.

 Wells Fargo: Best for buying a practice

 Wells Fargo has loads of financing options for practices, from a smaller ($25K to $100K) line of credit to a large ($1 million) practice expansion loan—and plenty in between.
-And unlike other lenders, it lends to vets, dentist, optometrists, and physicians.
+And unlike most other lenders, it lends to vets, dentists, optometrists, and physicians.
 So whether you’re acquiring new medical equipment or remodeling your entire medical office, you can find the loans you need at Wells Fargo.

 But that’s not all you can find.
 Wells Fargo hosts its own practice marketplace where you can buy or sell an existing practice.
 We saw everything from a $10,000 dental practice in Danville, CA, to a $1 million medical practice in Los Angeles.
 And since Wells Fargo has $1 million practice acquisition loans, that makes it the perfect lender to both find and purchase a practice with.